-Dr. Logan Watts earned his Ph.D. in Industrial and Organizational Psychology and Quantitative Methods from The University of Oklahoma.
-His research focuses on the areas of leadership, ethics, creativity, and stories in organizations.
-He has coauthored over 30 publications on these topics in outlets such as The Leadership Quarterly, Journal of Business Ethics, and Psychology of Aesthetics, Creativity, and the Arts.
-Dr. Watts currently teaches Research Methods and Organizational Training and Development for undergraduate and Master’s students in the Department of Psychology at Baruch College.
-He is also a member of the doctoral faculty at the CUNY Graduate Center, where he teaches Ph.D.
-Organizational Training and Development.
-Dr. Watts is a co-founding partner at Ethics Advantage, a consulting firm specializing in the assessment and development of ethical leadership.
-He has worked with multiple Fortune 500 firms in the automotive, energy, and telecommunications industries.
+Dr. Logan Watts earned his Ph.D. in Industrial and Organizational Psychology and Quantitative Methods from The University of Oklahoma in 2016.
+His research focuses on the areas of leadership, ethics, and creativity in organizations.
+He teaches Research Methods and Organizational Training and Development for undergraduate and master’s students in the Department of Psychology at Baruch College.
+He is also a member of the doctoral faculty at the CUNY Graduate Center, where he teaches Organizational Training and Development as well as Innovation in Organizations at the doctoral level.
+Prior to joining the faculty at Baruch, Dr. Watts helped co-found Ethics Advantage, a consulting firm specializing in the assessment and development of ethical decision-making skills.
+He has consulted for Human Resources and Talent Management departments in multiple Fortune 500 firms in the automotive, energy, and telecommunications industries.

-Watts, L. L., Steele, L. M., Medeiros, K. E., & Mumford, M. D. (in press).
+Watts, L. L., Steele, L. M., Medeiros, K. E., & Mumford, M. D. (2019).
 Minding the gap between generation and implementation: Effects of idea source, goals, and climate on selecting and refining creative ideas.
-Psychology of Aesthetics, Creativity, and the Arts.
-DOI: 10.1037/aca0000157
+Psychology of Aesthetics, Creativity, and the Arts, 13, 2-14.

 Watts, L. L., Ness, A. M., Steele, L. M., & Mumford, M. D. (2018).
 Learning from stories of leadership: How reading short stories about personalized and socialized politicians impacts performance on an ethical decision-making simulation.
 The Leadership Quarterly, 29, 276-294.